 During this time of growth, most of the African-Americans worked as unskilled laborers, but, were not afraid to speak out.
 They were known to have participated more effectively in union organizations, strikes, and demonstrations than did the white workers.
 Black women, who were overwhelmingly employed in household service, also struggled for workplace justice by contesting their white employer’s exploitative demands.
 Initially, the black population supported the Republican Party until they perceived that white Republicans resisted black demands for equal education, government jobs, and more black legislators.
 The white citizens retaliated by using the law, customs, and sometimes, violence, to reassert their white supremacy.

-In 1890, Cairo’s population had reached some 6,300 people and not only was a popular river town but, also boasted seven railroad lines branching in to and from Cairo.
+In 1890, Cairo’s population had reached some 6,300 people and not only was a popular river town but, also boasted seven railroad lines branching through Cairo.
 Unfortunately, by this time, the city was also experiencing increased racial polarization, tension, and violence, which inhibited black activism until the Great Depression.

 In the meantime, Cairo was still growing.
 Though steamboat traffic was dropping, more efficient barges were being utilized and the overall traffic dramatically increased on the Ohio River.
 In 1900 alone, the Ohio River transported more than 14 million tons of goods and people, a number that would not be surpassed until 1925.